dcodos/roster_app/README.md

 * **HTML5 Web Storage**: This allows notes to be stored locally within the user's browser.
 All notes are stored in the `localStorage` object, so they do not expire when you close your browser.
 Only clearing browser data or manually deleting the note will remove it.

 ## Running the app
 The application is a standalone website that does not require any server.
-Simply download the files contained in the repo and open `index.html` in a web browser. **Make sure that if the repo is downloaded as a `.zip` folder, you unzip before opening the app.**
+Simply download the files contained in the repo and open `index.html` in a web browser.
+The app has been tested with Chrome. **Make sure that if the repo is downloaded as a `.zip` folder, you unzip before opening the app.**

 ## Using the app
 This application allows for simple sorting, filtering, and note-taking on players.